chindris/silverback-template/README.md

 Lagoon should also be configured to create automatic environments for feature branches that are prefixed with `lagoon/`.
 Those will be filled with test content.

+## "Strangling" legacy systems

+The template includes a Netlify Edge Function (`apps/website/netlify/edge-functions/strangler.ts`) that allows to proxy unknown requests selectively to other systems.
+This can be used to replace only specific pages of a legacy system or incorporate existing business logic.

+At the top of `strangler.ts`, you will find an array definition of `LegacyHost` objects.
+These have the following properties:

+- **`url`**: The base url of the legacy system.
+- **`urlFilter`** (optional): A function that inspects a given `URL` object and determines if it should be processed with this edge function or not.
+- **`responseFilter`** (optional): A function that inspects a given response and decides if it should be ahnded back to the client.

+The "strangler" will first check if a given path is already present in the Netlify build.
+If thats the case, the Netlify site takes precedence and no proxying happens.
+Otherwise, it will iterate through the defined legacy systems, and the response of the first system where `urlFilter` and `responseFilter` both are undefined or return `true` will be returned to the client.
+If no legacy system was able to handle the request, the standard `404` page will be returned.

+By default, the application includes one legacy system, which is Drupal.
+All unknown requests are proxied to Drupal, but only `301` and `302` responses are taken into account.
+That way, redirects can be handled by Drupal, but no other routes are exposed via Netlify.